 Join the CSH SusQI Academy and become a leader in

-Sustainable Quality Improvement Education
+Sustainable Quality Improvement Delivery and Education

 This framework radically altered how I approach quality improvement, in how I deliver quality improvement to the students I teach, in my own practice and in how I appraise the work of others.

 Noreen Ryan, Domain Lead for Quality Healthcare.
 Imperial College London School of Medicine

 Mentoring to support the integration and use of SusQI in the workplace

 Mentoring to support the integration of SusQI into course curricula

 SusQI + Teach SusQI course